tomjoht/tomjoht.github.io/pages/general/analytics.md

 title: 2019 Site Traffic and Analytics
 permalink: /analytics/
 type: page
-summary: "If you're thinking of advertising on idratherbewriting.com, it's important to get a better sense of the traffic and analytics of the audience.
-I update the information here each after diving deep into the information from Google Analytics."
 ---

+If you're thinking of advertising on idratherbewriting.com, it's important to get a  sense of the traffic and analytics of the audience so that your ad not only has visibility, but visibility with the right audience.

+In 2018, idratherbewriting.com had an average of 1,552,615 page views, or about 4,250 page views a day.
+More specifically, users created 942,306 sessions, with 1.65 pages per session and an average of 1:44 minutes per session.
+I update the information here each after diving deep into the information from Google Analytics.

 {{site.data.alerts.note}}For details about advertising spaces available, see <a href="/advertising">Advertising</a>. {{site.data.alerts.end}}

 ## Analytics

-Here's a breakdown of site traffic analytics on idratherbewriting.com from Jan 1, 2018 through Dec 31, 2018.
+Here's a breakdown of site traffic analytics on idratherbewriting.com from Jan 1, 2018 through Dec 31, 2018, according to Google Analytics.

 <figure><img src="/images/googleanalytics2019-overall.png"  alt="I&#039;d Rather Be Writing received 1,552,615 page views during 2018, or 4,253 page views a day." /> <figcaption>I'd Rather Be Writing gets about 1,552,615 page views per year, or 4,253 page views a day.</figcaption></figure>